24 Best Gas & Electric Tankless Water Heaters (Updated 2017 Reviews)

 We’ve chosen the Stiebel Eltron Tempra 29 Plus (Check Price on Amazon.com) as our best electric heater and the the Takagi T-H3-DV-N (Check Price on Amazon.com) for our best choice in gas.

 The other part of this is temperature.
-Water coming from the grid is typically a certain temperature.
+It is coming from the grid is typically a certain temperature.
 Your heater needs to make up that difference inside the flow rate.

 You also have to decide if your house’s electrical system can support the demands of going tankless.
 Although tankless heaters use less standby energy overall, and are more efficient than a tank, they do have differing energy requirements.
 You need to check this system.

-Gas or Electric: Which is Right for Me?
+Gas or Electric: Which is Perfect for Me?

 Choosing the fuel type will depend on your situation and your personal preference.
 There are a few different considerations to make.